arangodb/docs/3.8/arangosearch-analyzers.md

 {% include arangoshexample.html id=examplevar script=script result=result %}

-### Aql
+### AQL

 <small>Introduced in: v3.8.0</small>

-An Analyzer capable of running arbitrary (with some restrictions) AQL query to perform data manipulation/filtering.
+An Analyzer capable of running a restricted AQL query to perform data manipulation / filtering.

+The query must not access the storage engine.
+This means no `FOR` loops over collections or Views, no use of the `DOCUMENT()` function, no graph traversals.
-Query should not do any data access (e.g. no collection/view access, no graph traversal).
-Also user defined functions are not permitted.
-Regular AQL functions are permitted as soon as they do not involve analyzers (e.g. TOKENS, PHRASE, NGRAM_MATCH, ANALYZER) and could be run on DBServer.
-This is essential for cluster enviroments as actual indexing is performed on DBServers.
-Access to indexed data is provided to the query via `@param` binded parameter.
-For current implementation data is always a string, and query result should be string, null or array of string/nulls.
+AQL functions are allowed as long as they do not involve Analyzers (`TOKENS()`, `PHRASE()`, `NGRAM_MATCH()`, `ANALYZER()` etc.) or data access, and if they can be run on DB-Servers in case of a cluster deployment.
+User-defined functions are not permitted.

+The data that gets indexed is provided to the query via a bind parameter `@param`.
+It is always a string.
+The query result should be string, `null` or an array of strings and `null`s.

 The *properties* allowed for this Analyzer are an object with the following
 attributes:

-- `queryString` (string): AQL query to be executed.
+- `queryString` (string): AQL query to be executed
 - `collapsePositions` (boolean):
   - `true` to set position 0 for all members of query results array
   - `false` (default) to place each result array member on corresponding position
 - `keepNull` (boolean):
   - `true` (default) to index null as empty string
   - `false` to discard nulls from index.
-Could be used for index filtering (e.g. make your query return null for unwanted data)
+Can be used for index filtering (e.g. make your query return null for unwanted data)
-- `batchSize` (integer): number between 1 and 1000 (default = 1) determines
+- `batchSize` (integer): number between 1 and 1000 (default = 1) that
-   batch size for reading data from query.
-In general 1 token is expected to be returned.
-However if query is expected to return many results increasing `batchSize` would trade memory for performance.
+  determines the batch size for reading data from the query.
+In general, a single token is expected to be returned.
+However, if the query is expected to return many results, then increasing `batchSize` trades memory for performance.

 **Examples**

-Soundex analyzer (for searching terms that "sounds" similar):
+Soundex Analyzer for a phonetically similar term search:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline analyzerAqlSoundex
     @EXAMPLE_ARANGOSH_OUTPUT{analyzerAqlSoundex}
       var analyzers = require("@arangodb/analyzers");
-    | var a = analyzers.save("soundex", "aql", { queryString: "RETURN SOUNDEX(@param)"},
+    | var a = analyzers.save("soundex", "aql", { queryString: "RETURN SOUNDEX(@param)" },
       ["frequency", "norm", "position"]);
       db._query(`RETURN TOKENS("ArangoDB", "soundex")`).toArray();
     @END_EXAMPLE_ARANGOSH_OUTPUT